23 Technical SEO Checklist to Improve Site Ranking and User Experience

 Other Promotional Trackings

-You should also track external promotions, internal promotions, outbound links and social sharing.
+You should also track external promotions, internal promotions, outbound links, and social sharing.
 It will give you the overall marketing idea of promotion.
-Apart from it, many links hurt your sites rather than healing, These links are bad for your site.
+Apart from it, many links hurt your sites rather than heal.
+These links are bad for your site.
 So, it is better to keep tracking them and keep removing those links.

 The technical SEO has been concluded with an infographic below:

 Do you want to share this infographic on your upcoming or existing blog?

 Email me at [email protected], and I will give you the setup.☺️

 - SEO Checklist: 82 Google Ranking Factors to Rank #1 (2022)